Queens Motorcycle Accident Lawyer

 Next, the breach must have actually and proximately caused the injuries.
 Actual causation means that the injury would not have occurred but for the negligent party’s conduct.
 Proximate causation means that the injury was foreseeable and there was no intervening cause.
 An intervening cause is one that was unforeseeable and occurs between the negligent party’s conduct and the injury.

 Lastly, there have to be actual injuries which are usually, but not limited to, physical injuries.
-A Queens motorcycle accident lawyer can help individuals by presenting proof of these elements to a jury.
+A Queens motorcycle accident attorney can help individuals by presenting compelling proof of all these elements to a jury.

 How Does Someone Calculate Damages in a Motorbike Injury Case?